abstractFlo/atlas-docs/documentation/shared/loggerservice.md

 #### warning\(...messages: any\[\]\)

-Simple log one or messages as warning
+This logs the message 'Your message' as a warning

 ```typescript
 @singleton()